- Jaume Collet-Serra

-Kate doesn’t trust her, and in fact, she believes Esther responsible for several unfortunate accidents that have occurred lately: A girl at the playground slips off the slide.
+Kate doesn’t trust her, either; in fact, she believes Esther is responsible for several recent accidents: A girl at the playground slips off the slide.
 A nun (C C H Pounder) from the orphanage with questions about Esther’s origins goes missing.
 Then the new parents learn Esther’s family burned up in an arson fire.
-Kate remains the film’s center, looked upon with suspicion because her once alcoholic ways still potentially threaten her family’s stability and because an accident on some ice nearly killed Max some time ago.
+Kate remains the film’s center, looked upon with suspicion because her recovering alcoholism still potentially threatens her family’s stability and because an accident on some ice nearly killed Max some time ago.
 Both John and her shrink (Margo Martindale) doubt Kate’s suspicions.
 Meanwhile, Esther observes these dynamics in John and Kate’s relationship, and she creates a wedge between them, prompting terrified silence from Daniel and Max, seeming paranoia from Kate, and frustratingly doubt from John.
-As the family members get pulled further and further apart, Esther enjoys herself all the more, manipulating them to frightening extremes.
-The film builds to a last-half that’s unsettling.
+As the family members get pulled further apart, Esther smiles in secret, manipulating them to frightening extremes.
+The film builds to a last half that twists your insides.